asim90m/test_ubc_sg/README.md

 </details>

 # Instructions
-Imgur with less verbose instructions: [https://imgur.com/a/D1EQYkE](https://imgur.com/a/D1EQYkE).
+[Imgur album](https://imgur.com/a/D1EQYkE), probably the easiest way to learn how to use the pipeline: [https://imgur.com/a/D1EQYkE](https://imgur.com/a/D1EQYkE).
 Read below for more details.

-GitLab pipelines can either run on shared job runners, owned by GitLab, or runners that you make for yourself "specific runners".
-I don't intend for other people to run pipelines on my repo.
-You should fork this repo (or copy the sourcecode and upload it to GitLab), and then run pipelines on your own shared or specific runners.
-I've personally set up my own runner on my computer with docker, which was a hassle but ultimately means
-I'm not limited by GitLab's restricted run minutes.
-The process to make your own runner is in the documentation: https://docs.gitlab.com/runner/.

-With that said, here is how you run a pipeline, once you have your own repo fork:
+Pipeline jobs are run on "runners", essentially cloud-hosted computers.
+Every person is entitled to 400 minutes of runner usage per month on GitLab's "shared runners".
+As such, you should fork (copy) this repo and run your own pipelines on your fork, using your own shared runner minutes.
+Another option is to [host your own runner](https://docs.gitlab.com/runner/), which involves complicated Docker setup, but allows you to run as many pipelines as you want.

+With that out of the way:

+1. [Fork](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html) this repo so that you're using your own minutes instead of mine.
-1. On the GitLab repo sidebar, click CI/CD->Pipelines
+2. On the GitLab repo sidebar of your fork, click CI/CD->Pipelines.
-2. Click "Run pipeline" in the top right.
-You'll see a screen that allows you to enter variables to form the pipeline's functionality.
+3. Click "Run pipeline" in the top right.
+You'll then see a screen that allows you to enter variables to mold the pipeline's functionality in a key:value fashion.
-In the variables, you can add key:value pairs.
-You put the key in the left field and the value in the right field.
-3. Put `LINKORID` as a key and the link or id of the comic as the value
+4. Put `LINKORID` as a key (left text field) and the link or id of the comic as the value (right text field).
+You can check the Imgur album if you're unsure.
-4. The pipeline defaults to bar censorship, if yours has mosaics, put `BARORMOSAIC` as a key and `mosaic` as the value.
+5. The pipeline defaults to bar censorship, if yours has mosaics, put `BARORMOSAIC` as a key and `mosaic` as the value.
-5. The pipeline defaults to averaging out pictures to remove [screentones](https://en.wikipedia.org/wiki/Screentone).
+6. The pipeline defaults to averaging out pictures to remove [screentones](https://en.wikipedia.org/wiki/Screentone).
 If you are sure that your comic doesn't have screentones, you can set `STREMOVE` to `false`.
-If you set it to false and screentones are in your comic, then the output will be bad and time will be wasted.
+If you set it to false and screentones are actually in your comic, then the output will be bad and time will be wasted.
-6. Click "Run pipeline"
+7. Click "Run pipeline"
-7. Wait for the AI and Py jobs to finish.
-When they're done (and successful), click through to the Py job, and on the right middle of the screen click Download on the Job artifacts.
-This will be a zip with the decensorred images.
+8. Wait for the AI and Py jobs to finish.
+When they're done (and successful), click on the Py job, and on the right middle of the screen click Download on the Job artifacts.
+This will be a zip with the decensored images.
-8. Any errors will be printed out in the AI or Py jobs.
+9. Any errors will be printed out in the AI or Py jobs.
 You can use these error messages to figure out what's wrong.
+10. Repeat from step 1 (on your own fork, always) for a different comic if you want.

-# Manual Instructions (Downloading and running on your computer)
+# Manual Instructions (Downloading and running on your computer, prone to errors and troubleshooting)
 If you're not familiar with programming, going through the process of doing everything manually might be challenging, but also didactic.
 Googling error messages will be your best bet.